 Credit to Khmer Times: Published on 27 July 2022

 Credit Guarantee Corporation of Cambodia (CGCC) has issued 515 letters of guarantee for loans worth $50.5 million by the end of June this year since the launch of the credit guarantee scheme in March 2021, according to the CGCC quarterly newsletter.

-The report showed that the loans were guaranteed under the business recovery guarantee scheme, co-financing guarantee scheme and women entrepreneur guarantee scheme.
-The state-owned firm guaranteed $28.9 million loans in the first half of this year — an increase of over 130 percent compared to 2021.
+The report showed that the loans were guaranteed under the business recovery guarantee scheme, co-financing guarantee scheme, and women entrepreneur guarantee scheme.
+The state-owned firm guaranteed $28.9 million in loans in the first half of this year — an increase of over 130 percent compared to 2021.

 “We are confident that the momentum will continue into the second half of the year.
-We will continue to support participating financial institutions who can reach out to more entrepreneurs,” said Wong.
+We will continue to support participating financial institutions that can reach out to more entrepreneurs,” said Wong.

 According to the report, about 400 entrepreneurs used the loans as working capital and about 96 percent or 498 businesses availed an average of $100,000 each for the purpose.

 About 75 percent, or 386 entrepreneurs, applied for the CGCC service without collaterals, the report pointed out, noting that the number of women entrepreneurs increased to 165 — availing 32 percent of the total loan — in June from 138 in May this year.

 Entrepreneurs in Phnom Penh received 156 letters of guarantee, accounting for about 30 percent, followed by those in Battambang with 56, Kampong Cham with 34, and Kampong Thom and Siem Reap, with 30 each.